cedaro/wp-plugin/README.md

 ## Installation

+Version 2.0.0 is a major update that assumes a namespace scoping tool is being used if you're bundling this library in your project to prevent conflicts with other plugins that might be using a different version.
+[Strauss](https://github.com/BrianHenryIE/strauss) and [PHP Scoper](https://github.com/humbug/php-scoper) are two tools available for prefixing namespaces.
+If you want to continue using the library as it was, stick with requiring 1.0.0.
+It won't conflict with future releases since they're expected to be scoped.

 To use this library in your project, add it to `composer.json`:

 ```sh
 composer require cedaro/wp-plugin
 ```

+The `strauss` branch in the [Structure](https://github.com/cedaro/structure/tree/strauss) plugin provides example for namespacing prefixes.

 ## Creating a Plugin